Moneyball: The Art of Winning an Unfair Game: Reception

-Richard H. Thaler of the University of Chicago Graduate School of Business and Cass R. Sunstein of the University of Chicago Law School described the book as a "sensation...
+Richard Thaler of the University of Chicago Graduate School of Business and Cass Sunstein of the University of Chicago Law School described the book as a "sensation...
 Lewis has a wonderful story to tell, and he tells it wonderfully...
 Lewis also raises some serious puzzles that he does not resolve, and his account has some large and perhaps profound implications that he does not much explore."

-David Haglund of Slate and Jonah Keri of Grantland have both criticized the book for glossing over key young talent acquired through the draft and signed internationally.
-Specifically, they have argued that the book ignores the pitching trio of Tim Hudson, Mark Mulder, and Barry Zito, as well as position players such as Eric Chavez and Miguel Tejada, all of whom were discovered via traditional scouting methodology and were key contributors to the success of the 2002 Athletics.
-In 2002, Barry Zito received the AL Cy Young Award and Miguel Tejada received the AL MVP Award.
+David Haglund of Slate and Jonah Keri of Grantland criticized the book for glossing over key young talent acquired through the draft and signed internationally.
+They argued that the book ignores the pitching trio of Tim Hudson, Mark Mulder, and Barry Zito, and position players such as Eric Chavez and Miguel Tejada, all of whom were discovered via traditional scouting methodology and were key contributors to the success of the 2002 Athletics.
+In 2002, Zito received the AL Cy Young Award and Tejada the AL MVP Award.